 - In the advent of a data breach, we are fully committed to be open and transparent with our customers.
 If this ever happens, customers and school establishments will be informed about the precise nature and impact of any security incident.

-- After 2 years of account inactivity, we will remove your personal information and close the account.
+- During the summer following the end of the school year, we will remove your personal information and close the account.
 Only anonymous usage data and statistics are kept for analysis.

 Question and Answers